-- Dinner and breakfast in the dining hall - · Accommodation and supervision in the residences overnight.
+- Dinner and breakfast in the dining hall - Accommodation and supervision in the residences overnight

-Students should make their request directly to the School Director (MC).
-The School Director will get the student to complete a miscellaneous form to cover the prescribed cost.
+Students/Families should make their request directly to the School Director (MC).
+The School Director will have the student/family complete a miscellaneous form to cover the prescribed cost.
 This form needs to be co-signed by a parent or guardian.